redhat-sap/sap-side-by-side-fe/README.md

-# sap-side-by-side-fe
+# Info

-Frontend microservice for the SAP side-by-side demo
+This repository will contain the code to support the frontend microservice for the SAP side-by-side demo